jmd-dk/concept/concept/docs/command_line_options.rst

 Command-line options
 ====================
-This page elaborates on the many optional options to the ``concept`` script, a short description of which gets printed by invoking
+This page elaborates on the many options to the ``concept`` script, a short description of which gets printed by invoking

 .. code-block:: bash